-While there is some nutritional value in Meat and Bone Meal, it is a far inferior product compared to whole meat ingredients and should be avoided if possible.
+While there is most certainly some nutritional value in Meat and Bone Meal, it is a far inferior product compared to whole meat ingredients and should be avoided if possible.

 You can learn more about Bone Meal, including what other dog food brands utilize it as an ingredient, in our article Bone Meal In Dog Food.

 Other Notable Ingredients